Temperature anomaly (K; relative to 1971-2000) - Land: latitudes between 00N and 30N - NOAA - Monthly

 This series is part of the dataset: Temperature anomalies by latitude (NOAA)

 Download Full Dataset (.xlsx)Latest updates.
-In land locations at latitudes between 00 degrees North and 30 degrees North, the temperature anomaly relative to the 1971-2000 average stood at 0.61 degrees Kelvin in August 2025, compared to 0.58 in July.
+In land locations at latitudes between 00 degrees North and 30 degrees North, the temperature anomaly relative to the 1971-2000 average was 0.61 degrees Kelvin in August 2025, compared to 0.58 in July.

 Sample.
-In this monthly time series, there are 2,108 observations.
-The series covers the span of time going from January 1850 to August 2025.
+There are 2,108 observations in the monthly time series shown in the figure above.
+The series covers the time range going from January 1850 to August 2025.

 Latest values